padrinobook/padrinobook/01-introduction.md

     identical  .components

     =================================================================
-    brand_new is ready for development!
+    hello-world is ready for development!
     =================================================================
     $ cd ./hello-world
     $ bundle install
     =================================================================

 The last line in the console output tells you the next steps you have to perform.
-Before we are going to start our application we need some sort of package managing for Ruby.
+Before we are going to start our application, we need some sort of package managing for Ruby.

-Ruby has a nice gem dependency manager called [bundler](http://gembundler.com/ "bundler") which installs all necessary gems in specific versions you would like to have in your project.
+Ruby has a nice gem manager called [bundler](http://gembundler.com/ "bundler") which installs all necessary gems in specific versions you would like to have in your project.
 The [Gemfile](http://gembundler.com/gemfile.html "Gemfile") declares the gems that you want to install.
-Bundle takes the content of the Gemfile and will install everything.
+Bundler takes the content of the Gemfile and will install everything declared inside this file.
 To install bundler perform the following command

     $ gem install bundler
+        Fetching: bundler-1.2.0.gem (100%)
+        Successfully installed bundler-1.2.0
+        1 gem installed

 Now we have everything to start our application:

     $ cd hello-world
     $ bundle install
+      Fetching gem metadata from http://rubygems.org/.........
+      Using rake (0.9.2.2)
+      Installing i18n (0.6.1)
+      Using multi_json (1.3.6)
+      Installing activesupport (3.2.8)
+      Using bundler (1.2.0)
+      Installing haml (3.1.7)
+      Using rack (1.4.1)
+      Using url_mount (0.2.1)
+      Using http_router (0.10.2)
+      Using mime-types (1.19)
+      Using polyglot (0.3.3)
+      Using treetop (1.4.10)
+      Using mail (2.3.3)
+      Using rack-protection (1.2.0)
+      Using tilt (1.3.3)
+      Installing sinatra (1.3.3)
+      Using thor (0.15.4)
+      Using padrino-core (0.10.7)
+      Using padrino-helpers (0.10.7)
+      Using padrino-admin (0.10.7)
+      Using padrino-cache (0.10.7)
+      Using padrino-gen (0.10.7)
+      Using padrino-mailer (0.10.7)
+      Using padrino (0.10.7)
+      Using sinatra-flash (0.3.0)
+      Your bundle is complete!
+Use `bundle show [gemname]` to see where a bundled gem is installed.

-Let's open the file *app/app.rb* (this is like the root controller) and write in the following:
+Let's open the file `app/app.rb` (this is like the root controller) and insert the following:

     class HelloWorld < Padrino::Application